tabbybyte-technologies/minion/README.md

 ## Configuration

-Minion uses environment variables for configuration, which can be set at runtime by placing a `.env` file in the current directory.
+Minion uses environment variables for configuration, which can be set at runtime by placing a `.env` file in the current directory or specifying a custom configuration file using the `--config` flag (or its shortcut `-c`).
 The required and optional environment variable names are detailed in the `env.SAMPLE` file included in the repository.
+These names can also be seen in the `--help` output of the CLI.

+### Setting Configuration

+#### Using `.env` File
+Place a `.env` file in the current directory with the following variables:

 ```bash
 # Required: Choose your AI provider